Alfredredbird/Bibi-Bird/README.md

 # 🔍 Overview
 Bibi Bird is a tool writen in python that tests websites for SQL Injections, XSS and other vulnerabilities.
+My tool is still in beta but works 90% of the time.

 # 📦 Installation